whitespacecode/nova-table-card/README.md

 or:

-You can create your own class which will extend \JoeriTheGreat\CustomTableCard\CustomTableCard in Nova/Cards directory on example.
+You can create your own class which will extend \JoeriTheGreat\TableCard\TableCard in Nova/Cards directory on example.

 In this separate class you are able to fetch data from models in nice clean way.